urbaman/HomeLab/Proxmox/Installation.md

 # Proxmox installation

-I choose to install Proxmox in ZFS Raid 1 mirror on the 2 Crucial MX500 500 GB SATA SSD drives connected directly to the SUPERMICRO X10SRi-F motherboard.
-I did not want to occupy the whole drives but only use a 64 GB partition.
-The rest of the SSD drives will be used to run the VMs.
+I choose to install Proxmox in ZFS Raid 1 mirror on the 2 Samsung 960 GB Nvme SSD drives on the front bay.

-I downloaded the latest ISO Installer and flashed it to an USB drive using Etcher.
+I downloaded the latest ISO Installer, started the IDRAC virtual console, enabled the virtual media and added the ISO to the virtual CD-ROM, and it booted from there.

-Booting your server from the USB drive, you’ll get the welcome screen.
-Select the first option.

 On the next screen, select zfs (Raid 1).
-Then click Deselect All and select as Harddisk  0 and Harddisk 1 both internaly installed SSD’s.
+Then click Deselect All and select as Harddisk 0 and Harddisk 1 both Samsung Nvme SSDs.

 Click on Advanced Options.

-Set the compression to lz4.
-Then reduce the hdsize to about 80% of the SSD size.
-This way you enable overprovisioning.
-In my case, I use 400 GB of the available 500 GB.

 Click OK and then Next.